Enjoy one of your favorite desserts in individual portion sizes with these Key Lime Pie Tassies made with key limes in a graham cracker crust.

 - While the shells are baking, prepare the filling by combining egg yolks, key lime juice and sweetened condensed milk.

-- Pour the batter into each tassie shell and fill it 3/4 of the way to the top; then place the pan back in the oven and bake for another 10 minutes.
-You may have a little extra filling leftover.
+- Pour the batter into each tassie shell and fill it ¾ of the way to the top; then place the pan back in the oven and bake for approximately 20 minutes.
+(You may have a little extra filling leftover).
+Tassies are done with the edges are lightly brown.
+Cool completely before storing in an airtight container in the refrigerator.
+Can be also be frozen for up to 3 months.

 Visit the recipe index to search for more recipes by category.